Go Back Email Link

 • Unwrap the ribs from the foil, place them meat side up and brush on bbq sauce.
 Then turn the temperature up to 275°F for 20 more minutes.

-• Remove ribs from the smoker, let them rest for a few minutes and slice between each bone to serve.
+• Remove ribs from the smoker, let them rest for a few minutes before slicing between the bones, meat side down for cleaner cuts.

 Notes